ShuliSong/Fall2016-proj5-proj5-grp12/README.md

   + Build Website using Flask Python
     + RESTful Based
-    + Request 'user_id' and other information from html
+    + Request 'user_id' and other information from html and use ajax (based on javascript) for transfering information
+    +
   + Recommendation System

   + Overview Statistics EDA